kavinkumar24/Git/task-8/Readme.txt

             echo "No secrets found"
         fi

+        # Run ESLint on staged JavaScript files (example of running a linter)
+        echo "Running ESLint on staged JavaScript files..." files=$(git diff --cached --name-only | grep -E '\.js$') if [ -n "$files" ]; then
+            eslint $files
+            if [ $? -ne 0 ]; then  # If eslint fails (non-zero exit status)
+                echo "Error: Linter failed.
+Fix the issues before committing." exit 1
+            fi
+        fi
+        # eslint - it is a linter tool for javascript (testing syntax or any other bugs)
         # --cached: only staged changes
         # --name-only: only file names
         # -s - it is about some content present in the file (size)